jelledouwe/sdh/README.md

   roslaunch schunk_bringup main.launch sim:=true
 ```

-This will launch a gazebo simulation
+This will launch a gazebo simulation.

 ## SDH interface